csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		- "Sure, that works.
 We should come into some money in two days."
 - [[Zalvaris]]
 	- MANDATORY sibling night on the town tomorrow!!
 Force [[Zmaj]] to come.
 We'll wipe the rest of them from existence afterwards.
+		- That sounds perfect, [[Rez]].
+A night out with the coppers is exactly what I need right now.